 Blending active and passive approaches offers the best of both worlds

-The debate over whether one should choose an active or passive approach is ultimately misguided because investors can benefit greatly by combining both approaches in the same portfolio.
+The debate over whether investors should choose an active or passive approach is ultimately misguided because they can benefit greatly by combining both approaches in the same portfolio.
 For more than 25 years, our experience constructing and overseeing multi-asset portfolios has provided us with ample evidence of how complementary these two approaches can be.
 Passive strategies can achieve market exposure cheaply and efficiently in certain markets.
 Active strategies can extend the reach of that portfolio and add risk mitigation or performance alpha, depending on the investor’s goals.
 While high active share strategies have demonstrated their ability to outperform over time, beating a benchmark is too narrow a lens through which to view a well-rounded portfolio.

 Passive: gain low-cost exposure to certain markets